platisd/phonix/README.md

 * Install a recent version of Python with [Tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter)
 * Install `ffmpeg` [for your platform](https://ffmpeg.org/download.html)
 * Install Python dependencies: `pip install -r requirements-basic.txt`
+  * If you want to transcribe locally without the need to pay for an OpenAI API key, then `pip install -r requirements-advanced.txt` and choose to run Whisper locally.

 ### Command line usage